 List prices: 99.99 cents for 90 items and 79.99 cents for 10 items

-Actual Purchase Price: $1.00 per item except for the 51st item (and only the 51st item), which will cost 99 cents, and 80 cents for the remaining ten items.
-So, for example, 90 items at base price of 99.99 cents and ten items at a base price of 79.99 cents would yield an aggregate subtotal of $97.99)
+Actual Purchase Price: $1.00 per item for the 90 items, except for the 51st item (and only the 51st item), which will cost 99 cents, and then 80 cents for the remaining ten items.
+So, for example, 90 items at base price of 99.99 cents and ten items at a base price of 79.99 cents would yield an aggregate subtotal of $97.99.

-ROUNDING FOR ITEMS SOLD BY WEIGHT, I.E., ITEMS SOLD AT A SET PRICE PER POUND
+ROUNDING FOR ITEMS SOLD BY WEIGHT, I.E., ITEMS SOLD AT A SET PRICE PER POUNG

 99¢ Only Stores does sell some items on the basis of weight, such as produce that is sold at a certain price per pound.
 In these instances, the price will normally not include a fractional price, such as a price with the added charge of .99 cents (99/100 of one cent).
 Instead, the per weight (i.e., per pound or per ounce) price of these items will be prices such as 49 cents per pound, 69 cents per pound, etc.